 A period must have a beginning and an end.
-And these two events (the beginning and the end) are the determiner of the period.
+And these two events (the beginning and the end) are the determiner of the period – the reference frame.
 So the beginning event, the period and the ending event form a discrete set.
 And, for that set, there is no change between the first event and the last (there can’t be, there are only two events in this set).
 So time is irrelevant to this set, UNLESS and until you calibrate the period using an external calibration (e.g. the earth’s rotation).
 But this external calibration confers no intrinsic “Time” on the period.
-The set (event one, period, event two) is static and hence timeless until an external calibration is imposed around it.
+The set (event one, period, event two – out reference frame) is static and hence timeless until an external calibration is imposed around it.

-In other words, for a discrete object set (the set to whom the beginning event and the end event belong), period is irrelevant – when this set is viewed in isolation (e.g. our static object above).
+In other words, for a discrete reference frame (the set to whom the beginning event and the end event belong), period is irrelevant – when this set is viewed in isolation (e.g. our static object above).
 There is nothing between the beginning of the period and the end, by definition.
 Time is therefore meaningless.

 It’s only when you calibrate this gap between the two events by reference to an external event-series that it is given a “quantity” definition; and even then this quantity definition confers no impact or intrinsic quality on the discrete set itself.
 ‘Time’ only matters to the external event-series – it’s just a relative calibration exercise.